 Pfirrmann grading systems score the signal intensity and morphology of the disc on T2 weighted sagittal sequence into five grades.
 Grades I and II saw as average central bright signal intensity.
 Grade III appears as a disc with decreased signal intensity.
 Grade IV and V show increasing disc height loss and additional degenerative changes.
 Grade III disc labelled as dehydrated or desiccated is of clinical importance as it depicts early changes and is suitable for less invasive medical treatment.
-This grading distinguishes it from grade IV, which needs surgical intervention .
+This grading distinguishes it from grade IV, which needs surgical intervention ^{17,18}.

-Kettler A 2006 reviewed that the modified pfirrmann grading system was the only MR grading system that showed good inter and intra reader reliability with kappa values of > 0.6.
+Kettler A 200619 reviewed that the modified pfirrmann grading system was the only MR grading system with good inter and intra-reader reliability with kappa values of > 0.6.

-Grading and incidence of disc degeneration were affected by age and sex in older age groups and is a natural phenomenon after 30 years.
-Pfirrmann grade IV (Moderate disc degeneration) in lower lumbar levels predisposes herniation of disc and indication of surgery after spinal stenosis.
-Schneiderman G et al. proposed a modified grading system for better evaluation of degeneration of intervertebral disc comprised of 1-8 grades.
+Grading and incidence of disc degeneration were affected by age and sex in older age groups and is a natural phenomenon after 30 years20.
+Pfirrmann grade IV (Moderate disc degeneration) in lower lumbar levels predisposes herniation of disc and indication of surgery after spinal stenosis21.
+Schneiderman G et al.23 proposed a modified grading system for better evaluation of intervertebral disc degeneration comprised of 1-8 grades.

 Grades 1-3 build on the intensity of signals returning from the nucleus pulposus and inner fibres of the annulus.
 Grades 4 and 5 showed indistinct borders between the outer and inner fibres of the posterior annulus.
-Grade 6-8 shows, in addition, progressive reduced disc height .
+Grade 6-8 shows, in addition, progressive reduced disc height 10.

 MRI is considered the best imaging modality for diagnosing and evaluating disc degeneration in the lumbar spine.
-Quantitative classification can also be performed according to the changes in signal in the nucleus pulposus.
-The first classification of disc degeneration was Schneiderman G et al. based on indications of intervertebral discs on T2-weighted sequence classified into four grades.
-Quantitative classification of relative signal intensity (RSI) of nucleus pulposus was utilized by Luoma K 2001 and his colleagues in their study.
+Quantitative classification can also be performed according to the changes in signal in the nucleus pulposus22.
+The first classification of disc degeneration was Schneiderman G et al. 23 based on indications of intervertebral discs on T2-weighted sequence classified into four grades.
+Quantitative classification of relative signal intensity (RSI) of nucleus pulposus was utilized by Luoma K 200124 and his colleagues in their study.

-Our study results were similar to studies done by Yu LP 2012 shows Modified pfirmann grades scores were 1.85%, 14.82%, 39.81%, 29.63%, and 13.89% for grades 4, 5, 6, 7 and 8, no grade score for 1-3.
-Another study shows similar results by Alkhasawneh MH 2021.
+Our results were similar to those of Yu LP 201225, which showed Modified pfirmann grades scores of 1.85%, 14.82%, 39.81%, 29.63%, and 13.89% for grades 4, 5, 6, 7 and 8, no grade score for 1-3.
+Another study shows similar results by Alkhasawneh MH 202126.